proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

          in call from gen_server:handle_msg/5
          in call from proc_lib:init_p_do_apply/3

-This is not quite what we expected.
-The movie server crashed and this is acceptable, since we are looking for bugs in the code.
+Oh dear!
+This is not quite what we expected...
+The movie server crashed.
+This is acceptable, since we are looking for bugs in the code.
 The problem is that PropEr also crashed without providing any kind of useful information about the cause of the failure.
+This was improper!

-In cases like that, the `?TRAPEXIT` macro comes to the rescue.
+In cases like this, the `?TRAPEXIT` macro comes to the rescue.
 Enclosing a property in `?TRAPEXIT` prevents PropEr from crashing when a linked process dies abnormally.
-Now that we know the trick, we can redefine the property.
+Now that we know the trick, we can redefine the property:

     :::erlang
     prop_server_works_fine() ->